Excel Header Row (Table of Contents)

-- When you take a printout of a tabular dataset, the row header or heading makes things complicated or confusing with the printed data set because of interference of row & column header, therefore whenever you take print out, row header should always be turned off for each individual worksheet in the excel.
+- When you take a printout of a tabular dataset, the row header or heading makes things complicated or confusing with the printed data set because of interference of row & column header; therefore, whenever you take a print out, the row header should always be turned off for each individual worksheet in the excel.

 - Select or Click on the File option in the home toolbar of the menu to open the drop-down list.

-- Now, the Excel Options dialog box appears, In the left-hand panel of the excel option dialog box, select the Advanced option.
+- Now, the Excel Options dialog box appears; in the left-hand panel of the excel options dialog box, select the Advanced option.

-- Now, if you move the cursor down after advanced option, you can observe Display options for this worksheet section located near the bottom of the right-hand pane of the dialog box, by default, it shows the row and column headers option always checked or ticked in.
+- Now, if you move the cursor down after the advanced option, you can observe Display options for this worksheet section located near the bottom of the right-hand pane of the dialog box; by default, it shows the row and column headers option always checked or ticked in.

 - If you want to turn off the row headers or headings in Excel, click on or uncheck the selection box of a checkbox in the Show row and column headers option.

-- Once you have unchecked the box, Click OK to close the excel option dialog box and you can return to the worksheet.
+- Once you have unchecked the box, Click OK to close the excel options dialog box, and you can return to the worksheet.